What is NERC Reliability Standards Development Plan?

 All of these tasks are part of an accreditation program that maintains standards for power system operators and ensures each remains proficient.
 NERC is also responsible for eliminating events by examining the causes of disturbances in power systems.

 NERC Reliability Standards Development Plan (RSDP)

-Quality assurance – this ensures that the power systems perform at optimum levels
+This ensures that the power systems perform at optimum levels.

-Learning – to ensure operations are improved continuously for better power system reliability
+To ensure operations are improved continuously for better power system reliability.

 - Keeps it accessible to every individual who is affected (directly and indirectly) by the bulk power system in North America

 - Balances shareholder interests

 - Allows opportunities for comments

 - Ensures that standards are developed in a timely manner.